nablanco/space-tourism/Tasks.md

 - Create sidebarData.js file to hold name, path, and icons? for paths.
 - Map router paths to basic navbar to test route functionality.
 Be able to access each page (home, destination, crew, technology)

-3. Build homepage styling, navbar, and side bar
+3. Build homepage styling, navbar, and side bar (feature/basic-architecture)

 - Add basic background to homepage
 - Style navbar
 - Style sidebar.
 For now, assume it is unhidden, to make working with it easier.
 Worry about funtionality later.
 - Import sidebar component into navbar.
 Build out hook logic to control sidebar operation.
+  - Finished building Sidebar styling, but having issues with passing state from parent Navbar to child Sidebar to control opening and closing.
+Needs review.
+- Add homepage styling and link 'Explore' button to '/destination'.

+4.